D7460N/easter/docs/05_production/script.md

 related: [roles/script-writer, rehearsal/communication, production/cues]
 ---

+> “Then the Lord replied: 'Write down the revelation and make it plain on tablets so that a herald may run with it.'”
+> — _Habakkuk 2:2_

 # Script Management

 ## Purpose

 The script is the blueprint of the entire production.
 It defines the story, pacing, cues, and message — guiding every department from acting and singing to lighting and sound.
 When handled properly, it prevents confusion and ensures that every scene supports the unified vision of the Gospel story.

 ## Core Principles

 1. **Accuracy** - The script must always reflect the approved version; outdated copies create confusion.
 2. **Accessibility** - Every performer and team leader should have access to a current copy.
 3. **Alignment** - Any revision must be communicated and logged immediately.